SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Experimental evaluation

 However, a public health specialist from Fiocruz disagreed and responded that none of the methods performed better, which is corroborated by the F1 metrics.
 For example, consider implementing a public health policy in which a human milk bank is supposed to decrease neonatal mortality rates.
 Although it makes sense to detect the first effects of preparing for the implementation of the policy, it may not be reasonable to give greater weight to anticipated detections rather than the detection of the effects after the implementation.
 They defend: \begin{quote} It is important to deepen the understanding of the context of the event and the reach of its effects (before and after). \end{quote}

-\paragraph{Experiment 8} The fourth survey experiment is based on a time series taken from the 3W dataset produced by Petrobras.
-In this scenario, Method A and Method B presented detections close to the event contained in the series, differing only in the number of detections made.
+\paragraph{CQ 4} The fourth scenario is based on a time series taken from the 3W dataset produced by Petrobras.
+In this scenario, Detector A and Detector B presented detections close to the event contained in the series, differing only in the number of detections made.
 The closest detections for both methods have the same distance from the event.
-For this experiment, except for one specialist that responded \textit{None} to Question 1, all specialists agree that Method B performed better.
-As it minimizes the overall $FP$s, it increases Precision which conditions F1, the winning response of Question 2, selected by 100\% of the specialists.
-The NAB score indicates a tie between both methods, therefore, not penalizing the excess $FP$s, and the hard F1 does not provide any method evaluation.
-In this case, the SoftED F1 metric is the only one that corroborates with specialists' opinions.
+For this scenario, except for one specialist that responded \textit{None} to Q1, all specialists agree that Detector B performed better.
+As it minimizes the overall $FP$s, it increases Precision, which conditions F1, the winning response of Q2, selected by 100\% of the specialists.
+The NAB score indicates a tie between both methods, therefore not penalizing the excess $FP$s, and the hard F1 does not provide any evaluation.
+In this case, the SoftED F1 metric is the only one corroborating with specialists' opinions.

-\paragraph{Experiment 9} The fifth survey experiment is based on another time series taken from the 3W dataset.
+\paragraph{CQ 5} The fifth scenario is based on another time series from the 3W dataset.
 This scenario addresses the problem of evaluating methods based on their detection proximity to events.
-In this experiment, both Method A and Method B presented a detection close and antecedent to the two events contained in the series.
-Method A and Method B differ only concerning the distance of their detections to the events.
-Most specialists (10/13) agreed that Method B performed better, as they say: \begin{quote} It seems reasonable to give greater weight to detections closer to the actual events. \end{quote} Again, the only metric that corroborated with the specialists' opinion was the F1 from SoftED.
-Furthermore, specialists mentioned that SoftED F1 was approximately 12 times greater for Method B than for Method A, while the difference in the NAB score did not seem high enough to give the same confidence in results from Method A.
+In this scenario, both Detector A and Detector B presented a detection close and antecedent to the two events contained in the series.
+Detector A and Detector B differ only concerning the distance of their detections to the events.
+Most specialists (10/13) agreed that Detector B performed better, as they say: \begin{quote} Giving greater weight to detections closer to the actual events seems reasonable. \end{quote} Again, the only metric that corroborated the specialists' opinion was the SoftED F1.
+Furthermore, specialists mentioned that SoftED F1 was approximately 12 times greater for Detector B than Detector A, while the difference in the NAB score did not seem high enough to give the same confidence in Detector A's results.